(5 min. read)

-Again, if you’re looking for a cheap sandstone paving option, this type is reasonably priced.
+Again, if you’re looking for a Cheap Sandstone Paving option, this type is reasonably priced.
 The slabs feature a blend of earthy brown and grey tones that are further enriched when wet.
 Lay the slabs with buff-coloured grout for a patio with traditional appeal.

-This paving is a machine-cut variation of natural sandstone paving with a smooth surface.
+This paving is a machine-cut variation of natural Sandstone Paving with a smooth surface.
 The slabs are sawn and honed with a bevelled edge and feature a medley of buff, yellow and beige tones which are ideally suited to contemporary gardens.
 They also make a fantastic addition to planting areas!

-Rippon Buff paving is a popular choice and one of the most affordable natural paving options.
+Rippon Buff Sandstone is a popular choice and one of the most affordable natural paving options.
 In other words, it is an ideal choice whatever your budget and features a blend of buff and cream tones.

-Sizes and Laying
+Sizes & Laying

-As well as their abundance of colour variations, Indian sandstone slabs come in a variety of sizes and are of varying thickness.
-The easiest way to lay natural stone paving, whether it’s Indian sandstone or otherwise, is to purchase a patio kit.
+As well as their abundance of colour variations, Indian Sandstone slabs come in a variety of sizes and are of varying thickness.
+The easiest way to lay natural stone paving, whether it’s Indian sandstone or otherwise, is to purchase a Patio Kit.

 Most of our natural stone paving patio kits come with at least four sizes ranging from small to large, which is ideal for random laying to create an interesting and unique design.